UNH-Chemistry-Tutoring-Placement/Solver/README.md

 #Solver
-This currently works on test.txt, producing a valid output.
+This currently works on 'real-students.txt' iff a timeout is specified. real-students.txt has 94 students with 12 possible study groups.
+The solver also outputs in "solution format 2".